-United Nations University Institute of Water, Environment and Health (UNU-INWEH) is pleased to offer limited Number of Awards for qualified candidates from developing countries on a competitive basis.
-These opportunities are available for pursuing joint master’s degree (MSc) programme in Integrated Drylands Management.
+United Nations University Institute of Water, Environment and Health (UNU-INWEH) is pleased to offer limited number of scholarships for qualified candidates from developing countries on a competitive basis.
+These scholarships are available for pursuing joint master’s degree (MSc) programme in Integrated Drylands Management.

 The MS Programme is designed to enhance the capacity of developing countries to manage their drylands resources.
 The programme provides young professionals and scientists an international perspective on integrated resources management approaches in drylands and allows them to gain practical experience in different dryland countries.